SustainSB/sustainsb.github.io/README.md

         ![](images/layer_groundwater_score-map.png)

 1. [**calc_scores**](https://sustainsb.github.io/calc_scores.html).
 Data layers are blended with an equation to arrive at a goal score, possibly involving dimensions (eg status, trend, pressures, resilience).
 The goal scores then get averaged for an index score of the individual regions.
-Finally, the goals and index scores for all regions are averaged with a weighting (eg population or area) to arrive at scores for the entire study area of Santa Barbara County.
+Finally, the goal and index scores for all regions are averaged with a weighting (eg population or area) to arrive at scores for the entire study area of Santa Barbara County.

     ![](images/scores_flower-plot_sbcounty.png)